|Paul Bettany as Ted Kaczynski|

 3. In their New York Times interview, the producers of Manhunt: Unabomber say that they wanted to avoid portraying Kaczynski as a "monster."
 Actually, he is, or was, a monster, but I think the point they're making is that there are reasons he turned out that way, reasons the miniseries will explore.

 Dramatic television isn't very good at exploring ideas, so I'll be surprised if Manhunt goes into Kaczynski's theories of technology in any depth.
 However, the idea that he isn't a monster resonates with a notion that gained surprising traction at the time he was arrested: that a lot of people in the culture, perhaps a majority, sympathized to some degree with his antipathy toward technology.
-As the journalist Robert Wright said in an essay for Time magazine: there's "a little bit of the Unabomber in all of us."
+As the journalist Robert Wright said in an essay for Time magazine: there's "a little bit of the Unabomber in most of us."
 An essay by Daniel J. Kevles in The New Yorker said the same thing, in almost the same words, under a headline reading “E Pluribus Unabomber.”